Naveeng007/Naveeng007/README.md

 ### Hi there 👋
 - 🔭 I’m currently Student of ...
 Delhi Technological University (2018-2022)
-- 🌱 I’m currently learning ...React
+- 🌱 I’m currently learning ...Reactjs
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...DS , Algo, ML, DL, MERN
+- 💬 Ask me about ...Anything
-- 📫 How to reach me: ...fg
+- 📫 How to reach me: ...[linkedin]('https://www.linkedin.com/in/naveenkumar160/')
-- 😄 Pronouns: ...dfdf
-- ⚡ Fun fact: ...sdfsdf
 ---

 ### Languages and Tools: